sogilis/Blog/README.md

 - [https://blog.sogilis.com](https://blog.sogilis.com)
 - [https://blog.sogilis.com](https://blog.sogilis.fr)

-:info: For the moment, all is in french.
+:information_source: For the moment, all is in french.
-:info: All articles regardless their languages are visible in all languages.
+:information_source: All articles regardless their languages are visible in all languages.

 The backlog is available in [Github project](https://github.com/orgs/sogilis/projects/3).
 Additional information can be found in [Wiki](https://github.com/sogilis/Blog/wiki).